 Within this larger project, I have begun work on an essay that studies Muslims artists, writers, and activists self-representation and articulation of terror and terrorism in popular cultural works, from television shows to podcasts.
 My first presentation was on Aziz Ansari's Master of None.
 A short portion is excerpted below.

 “People call me terrorist and I get pulled out of airport security lines,”

 Dev explains to his parents when confronted about his relationship to Islam, the religion his family practices.
 Excerpted from the widely acclaimed Netflix hit Master of None, this episode — entitled ‘Religion’ — is singular in its rendering of a dynamic Muslim family.
 Even as the show hews closely to dominant representations of the South Asian diaspora in the US (highly skilled migrants who arrived after the Immigration and Nationality Act of 1965), it flips the script, too: by showing moderate Muslims, an Indian Muslim family, and, most impressive, a sustained dialogue about being Muslim in the US today.
 Dev’s claim that his relationship to Islam means being called “terrorist” and profiled by the TSA unveils how being Muslim has become a signifier for terrorism even in the hearts and minds of people who grow up in the faith.

-In this paper, I draw on Junaid Rana’s theorization of the ‘racialized Muslim’ to consider the implications of Dev’s sense of self and faith being structured with taunts and jokes about him being a terrorist.
+I draw on Junaid Rana’s theorization of the ‘racialized Muslim’ to consider the implications of Dev’s sense of self and faith being structured with taunts and jokes about him being a terrorist.
 I conclude by turning to the Buzzfeed podcast See Something Say Something, which bills itself as a conversation about being Muslim in America, to argue that Dev’s experience — as striking as it is on its own — should be placed within a spectrum of being Muslim, both in the US and globally, and that it requires a broader analysis of terror and racialization.